mathworks/matlab-azure-devops-extension/overview.md

 If you are using a macOS agent with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

 >**Tip:** One convenient way to include the required dependencies on a self-hosted agent is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your YAML pipeline.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

+#### Licensing
+Product licensing for your pipeline depends on your project visibility as well as the type of products to install:

+- Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the extension automatically licenses any products that you install.
+If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+- Private project — The extension does not automatically license any products for you.
+You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

+To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
+Then, map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in your YAML pipeline.
+For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

+>**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
+To use a MATLAB batch licensing token in a pipeline that does not use this task, you must first download the executable and add it to the system path.

 ### Run MATLAB Build
 Use the **Run MATLAB Build** task to run a build using the MATLAB build tool.
 Starting in R2022b, you can use this task to run the MATLAB build tasks specified in a build file.
 By default, the **Run MATLAB Build** task looks for a build file named `buildfile.m` in the root of your repository.
 For more information about the build tool, see [Overview of MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).